Building a Change Data Capture Pipeline with AWS and Kafka

 Use Case

 The use case for this setup is obviously an auditing system that keeps track of all changes in a database.
 Where could this be useful?
 One option is using it for security reasons, to track user activity.
-Another or for activity logging with the possibility of reviewing changes in some data entity.
-Probably, it could even be helpful for debugging purposes.
+Another one - activity logging with the possibility of reviewing changes in some data entity.
+I could imagine it even be helpful for debugging purposes.

 Architecture